Police: Wichita man shot 2 before turning gun on himself

 WICHITA, Kan.
-(AP) - An investigation into a weekend shooting in Wichita has shown that a man shot two people - including one who later died - before turning the gun on himself, police said.
+(AP) - A man suspected of shooting two others - one fatally - before turning the gun on himself has been released from a hospital and booked into jail, Wichita police said.

+DeAdrian Johnson, 26, was booked into the Sedgwick County Jail on Wednesday night on suspicion of first-degree murder and criminal possession of a firearm by a felon, police said.
+Detectives have said they suspect Johnson was under the influence of drugs Saturday night when Christopher Terrell, 20, and a 16-year-old boy were shot.

-The shooting happened late Saturday night, when police were called to an area for reports of a shooting.
-Arriving officers found Christopher Terrell, 20, and a 16-year-old boy with gunshot wounds, as well as the shooting suspect, 26-year-old DeAdrian Johnson, with a gunshot wound.
-All three were taken to hospitals, where Terrell died of his injuries.
+Officers sent to investigate the shooting also found Johnson with a self-inflicted gunshot wound.
+All three were taken to hospitals, where Terrell died.

-Johnson remains hospitalized in critical condition, police said, and is under arrest in the hospital on suspicion of second-degree murder.

 Police have said the three were acquainted and that some type of disturbance among the group preceded the shooting.

-Police also said evidence shows Johnson had been using drugs before the shooting.
+Johnson also faces unrelated charges of aggravated battery and domestic battery, police said.

 Sign up for Daily Newsletters